gbaeke/aca-openai/README.md

     --parameters parOpenAiApiKey=$OPENAI_KEY
 ```

-Note the the API can use either the OpenAI API or the Azure OpenAI API.
+Note that the API can use either the OpenAI API or the Azure OpenAI API.
 In the deployment of the API, the `TYPE` environment variable can be set to `Azure` to use Azure OpenAI.
 In that case you need the Azure OpenAI API key.
 The other key can be left empty.
 If you set `TYPE` to `OpenAI`, you need the OpenAI API key.

 Now that the infrastructure is deployed, check the name of the `Azure Container Registry` that was deployed.
 It will be something like `aiacr<random-string>`.
 You will need this name in the next step.